ZFFramework/ZFFramework/README.md

     NOTE: this repo would keep clean (remove unnecessary history) and update frequently, if you want stable or history version, please refer to [ZFFrameworkDist](https://github.com/ZFFrameworkDist/ZFFramework)

-# Main features

-* minimum requirement
-* powerful reflection, serialzation, styleable logic

-    * for how powerful ZFFramework is, you may refer to [Feature page](https://zfframework.github.io/doc/_doc_tag__feature.html)
-    * automatic lua binding, no extra bind code or config are necessary
-    * automatic UI serialization
-    * stateful property animation
-    * enhanced global event observer

-* fully modularization, "core + protocol + dynamic implementation" design

-    support any platform if you are able to supply a native C++ implementation, most of implementation can be replaced easily, and implementation is required only if its owner module being used

-* easy to communicate with native code

-    even to embed UI elements and native UI elements with each other

-* UI module to write cross-platform UI easily
-* built-in auto scale logic to support multiple screen size

-    you have no need to write size-dependent code in both app and implementation

 # Quick overview